abisop/nuttx-docs/en/guides/remove_device_drivers_nsh.md

     `[nuttx]/fs/vfs/fs_unlink.c` is then executed.
 3. The VFS `unlink()` detects that the target to be removed is a device node in the top-level pseudo-file system.
-It calls the device driver's `unlink()` method.
+It calls the device driver\'s `unlink()` method.
 It also removes the device node from the pseudo-filesystem.
 However, the underlying resources required to support the device driver interface may remain until the device driver frees those resources.
-4. When the device driver's `unlink()` method is called, it determines if the device resources can be freed immediately.
+4. When the device driver\'s `unlink()` method is called, it determines if the device resources can be freed immediately.
 If so, it frees those resources.
 If, for example, there are still open references to the device driver, it may defer freeing the resources until the last